 YouTube Joins in the Streaming Battle

-With the acquisition of Dunlop, this move represents YouTube’s desire to compete with Twitch and Mixer in the lucrative streaming service space.
-This news along with Mixer’s recent exclusivity deals involving Tyler “Ninja” Blevins and Michael “Shroud” Grzesiek has blown open a space in which Twitch once essentially had a monopoly over.
-While the loss of Blevins, Grzesiek and their 21 million combined followers certainly left a larger dent in Twitch, Dunlop’s 2.1 million followers are nothing to scoff at.
+The acquisition of Dunlop represents YouTube’s desire to compete with Twitch and Mixer in the lucrative streaming service space.
+This news — along with Mixer’s recent exclusivity deals involving Tyler “Ninja” Blevins and Michael “Shroud” Grzesiek — has blown open a space in which Twitch once essentially had a monopoly over.
+While the loss of Blevins, Grzesiek and their followers (21 million combined,) certainly left a larger dent in Twitch, Dunlop’s 2.1 million followers are nothing to scoff at.

 This appears to be just the beginning of heated competition between the Amazon-owned Twitch, Microsoft’s Mixer, and Google’s YouTube.
-Much of this comes at the hands of Loaded, the digital talent management company that represents Blevins, Grzesiek, Dunlop and other top streamers.
-Rod “Slasher” Breslau, the esports insider that broke the news of Dunlop’s move to YouTube early, claims that all of Loaded’s clients are in negotiations with other streaming platforms or have already signed deals to stay at Twitch.
+Much of this comes at the hands of Loaded; the digital talent management company that represents Blevins, Grzesiek, Dunlop and other top streamers.
+Rod “Slasher” Breslau, the esports insider that broke the news of Dunlop’s move to YouTube early, claims that all of Loaded’s clients are in negotiations with other streaming platforms.
+Or they've already signed deals to stay at Twitch.
 He expects announcements from additional streamers represented by Loaded in the near future.
 Ryan “Fwiz” Wyatt, Global Head of Gaming and VR at YouTube, said on Twitter that YouTube is investing heavily into on-platform creators and that “there will be more to come”.

 The Future of Streaming Sites

-Every time a creator leaves Twitch for another platform, a more convincing case is made for the creators who remain on Twitch to consider a platform change as well.
+Every time a creator leaves Twitch for another platform, a more convincing case is made for the creators who remain to consider a platform change.
 Along with the incentive of a lucrative exclusivity deal, every big-name creator that switches platforms brings with them fans and subscribers.
 The more viewers that switch platforms, the easier it will become for a streamer to make the move away from Twitch.

 The End of Twitch's Monopoly

 Gone are the days of Twitch being the only option for video game live streams.
-It will be interesting to see in the coming weeks and months what other streamers Mixer and YouTube can pry away from Twitch, and in return, how Twitch decides to respond.
-This is an exciting time to be a fan as the increase in competition will certainly lead to improvements on all three of these platforms.
+It will be interesting to see in the coming weeks and months what other streamers Mixer and YouTube can pry away from Twitch — and in return, how Twitch decides to respond.
+This is an exciting time to be a fan.
+The increase in competition will certainly lead to improvements on all three of these platforms.

 This appears to be just the beginning of a lengthy battle between three of the biggest tech companies in the world.
 The grand prize will be ownership of the #1 streaming service in the fruitful gaming space.
 As Twitter user, Brandon Ross wrote, “Forget Netflix vs. Disney vs. HBO.
 The new ‘Streaming Wars’ are Twitch vs. YouTube vs. Mixer”.